-An environmental advocate around the clock, Claudia serves as the Assistant Director for Communications and Strategic Development at the Rachel Carson Council.
-She recently graduated from the American University where she studied International Studies and Environmental Science.
+An environmental advocate around the clock, Claudia serves as the Associate Director for Communications and Strategic Development at the Rachel Carson Council.
+She is a graduate of the American University where she studied International Studies and Environmental Science.
 As an undergraduate, Claudia organized with the university’s student-led divestment movement, helping to secure full divestment from the fossil fuel industry in 2020.
 She is a believer in the power of messaging and hopes to inform strong climate and environmental policy through communications.
 She hails from the eccentric town of Maplewood, New Jersey.
 Outside of work, you can find Claudia reading in Malcolm X Park, cooking vegan food, or patronizing any of DC’s many falafel shops.

 Ross Feldner is the lead, with Bob Musil, of the RCC Bird Watch and Wonder Program.
 Ross is a life-long birder and photographer who is the editor of the Friends of Patuxent National Wildlife Refuge newsletter.
 Ross also serves as a guide at the Patuxent National Wildlife Refuge, a frequent birding spot for Rachel Carson who first learned about the health effects of DDT at the laboratory there.
 He is also the owner/art director of New Age Graphics, a full-service graphic design firm in Wheaton, MD.